Colour photograph of a puffer discharging coal in Scarinish harbour.

-Black and white photograph of Scarinish School in 1936.
+Black and white photograph taken outside Scarinish Public Hall in 1949.

 John MacFadyen of Scarinish